-Since I am a newbie in this technology, and I assume you are also since you are reading this, and if you are not I’d like you to improve our experience by adding your valuable comments…Since I am a newbie I observed during my short period since I started that we tend to be super technical with the languages we are using when it comes to development.
+Since I am a newbie in this technology, and I assume you are also since you are reading this, and if you are not I’d like you to improve our experience by adding your valuable comments…Since I am a newbie I observed during the short period since I started that we tend to be super technical with the languages we are using when it comes to development.
 If you ask me, a CMS like WordPress using a builder it’s a “good to go” path to start.
 Why should I reinvent the spaghetti when they are already there?
-Another example that comes to my mind is about a company that I develop their website as they needed an attendance form.
-Of course, I went with the most at hand option: Google Forms.
-I build their page, styled it a bit, and in a couple of hours they had what they need.
+Another example that comes to my mind is a company where I develop their website as they needed an attendance form.
+Of course, I went with the most at-hand option: Google Forms.
+I build their page, styled it a bit, and in a couple of hours, they had what they needed.
 The client doesn’t care what I am using, allow me to underline this again: The client doesn’t care what I am using.
-He wants the job done, and this what we do as developers: we find solutions.
+He wants the job done, and this is what we do as developers: we find solutions.

 Keep it real.